Freedmen's town

-In the United States, a freedmen's town was an African American municipality or community built by freedmen, former slaves who were emancipated during and after the American Civil War.
+In the United States, a freedmen's town was an African American municipality or community built by freedmen, formerly enslaved people who were emancipated during and after the American Civil War.
 These towns emerged in a number of states, most notably Texas.
 They are also known as freedom colonies, from the title of a book by Sitton and Conrad.

 History

 The Emancipation Proclamation and the Thirteenth Amendment brought 4 million people out of slavery in the defunct Confederate States of America plus the four "border" slave states that did not secede.
-Many freed people were faced with the questions of where they would go, what they would eat and how they would survive.
+Many freed people were faced with the questions of where they would go and how they would support themselves to survive.
 Many decided to remain on plantations working as sharecroppers.
 Many freedmen migrated from white areas to build their own towns away from white supervision.
 They also created their own churches and civic organizations.
-Freedmen’s settlements had a greater measure of protection from the direct effects of Jim Crow.
-"Such places were defensive communities, where black property owners had circled the wagons against outsiders—a “fortress without walls.”
-Freedmen’s settlements were black enclaves that kept to themselves and until the end of Jim Crow few whites wished—or dared—to live there”.
+Freedmen's settlements had a greater measure of protection from the direct effects of Jim Crow.
+"Such places were defensive communities, where black property owners had circled the wagons against outsiders—a "fortress without walls."
+Freedmen's settlements were black enclaves that kept to themselves and until the end of Jim Crow few whites wished—or dared—to live there”.

 Education

 Education was of the highest priority for the residents of freedmen towns.
 They started schools, which both adults and children attended to learn to read and write.
 By 1915 schools built in the Freedmen's settlements were mostly small frame one or two room structures.
 Textbooks for the schools were typically donated from white schools, but often they were in poor condition.
-Teachers were very serious about discipline which was strictly enforced by eg. switching students with a brush, or making them stand in a corner on one leg.
+Teachers were very serious about discipline, which was strictly enforced by, for example, switching students with a brush or making them stand in a corner on one leg.